Depression and Bipolar Support Alliance (Greater Houston): Recent developments

-On September 24, 2013, the Depression and Bipolar Support Alliance of Greater Houston hosted its second annual Help, Hope, and Healing Luncheon with speakers Jessie Close and actress, Glenn Close.
-Jessie lives with Bipolar Disorder and Glenn talked about the perspective of the family and gave 2 monologues.

-The Depression and Bipolar Support Alliance of Greater Houston hosted its first annual Help, Hope, and Healing luncheon at the River Oaks Country Club on September 24, 2012, featuring Jane Pauley as the speaker.
-Jane Pauley is known for her work on Dateline NBC and the Today Show.
-Ms. Pauley lives with Bipolar Disorder.

 In the fall of 2008, DBSA Greater Houston published an outcome study independently conducted by Dr. Ralph Culler, former Associate Dean of Research at the Hogg Foundation for Mental Health.
 The outcome study was designed to analyze the effectiveness of the DBSA Greater Houston support group model.
 The study provided tools for DBSA Greater Houston to (1) provide quantitative and qualitative evidence that its support group model is effective (2) prove DBSA Greater Houston's accountability to individuals utilizing its services and; (3) learn how the benefits of DBSA occur.

 This study provided evidenced-based results that the DBSA Greater Houston support group model was effective in a number of areas.
 The study used an outcome questionnaire which asked a broad range of questions regarding demographics, medical data, outcome assessments and satisfaction with the support group experience.
 On average 89% of group participants experienced an improvement in their quality of life as a direct benefit of their participation in the DBSA groups.
 93% of participants reported high or very high satisfaction with their DBSA support group experience.